sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 - Add a keyboard shortcut to the shortcut config.
 - Pressing the configured keyboard shortcut will now show the browser prompt.

-If you want to open the website in a specific browser directly instead of showing the browser prompt, add [this shortut](https://www.icloud.com/shortcuts/d3f833d1a1334d169ccefe26fa0ec240) instead.
+If you want to open the website in a specific browser directly instead of showing the browser prompt, add [this shortcut](https://www.icloud.com/shortcuts/d3f833d1a1334d169ccefe26fa0ec240) instead.

 #### Launch browsers from Velja menu

-Hold the <kbd>Option</kbd> when clicking a browser in the Velja menu to launch it instead of setting it as the current browser.
+Hold the <kbd>Option</kbd> key when clicking a browser in the Velja menu to launch it instead of setting it as the current browser.

 #### Open certain URLs in a specific browser profile